Frogman-Engine/The-Frogman-Plus-Plus-Language/README.md

 # The-Frogman-Plus-Plus-Language
-This project is a of the Project Frogman.
+This project is a part of the Project Frogman.
 The Frogman++ language is a C++ variant and a game scripting tool designed to be specifically used with Frogman Engine.

 ``` cpp